AI-lab-sh/AI_Agents/README.md

 ## 🚀 Project Overview

-AI agents in this repo are llm models connected to extenal tools to improve their performance
+AI agents in this repo are llm models connected to extenal tools with frameworks like Langchain to improve their performance.